 1. Information shall only be considered credible for the purposes of Article 77(2) of Directive 2009/138/EC where insurance and reinsurance undertakings provide evidence of the credibility of the information taking into account the consistency and objectivity of that information, the reliability of the source of information and the transparency of the way in which the information is generated and processed.

-2. For the purpose of Article 17(1)(c), insurance and reinsurance undertakings shall use undertaking-specific information, including information on claims management and expenses, only insofar as that information better reflects the characteristics of the portfolio of insurance or reinsurance obligations or where the calculation of technical provisions in a prudent, reliable and objective manner without using that information is not possible.